Best Practitioners Offer Four Best Practices for Thought Leadership

 However, before thought leadership can be aligned with a firm’s business strategy the firm has to have one.
 You have to ask, Kleiner says, “How much of a distinctive strategy does the firm have?
 If it doesn’t have one, then thought leadership is going to be all over the board and it will largely be driven by individuals pushing an agenda of short-term expedience”

-While thought leadership needs to align with a firm’s strategy, it shouldn’t be straight jacketed by specific offerings.
+While thought leadership strategy needs to align with a firm’s strategy, it shouldn’t be straight jacketed by specific offerings.
 It’s a delicate balance.
 As Muraskin points out, thought leadership marketing is not the same as sales marketing; thought leadership marketing sells “the value of the firm.”

 Muraskin allows that some of the material Deloitte publishes is designed not to highlight specific offerings but to “demonstrate our methods and capabilities, our import and influence.”